huhncares-cmd/huhnshares/README.md

 pip3 install -r requirements.txt
 ```
 ## Run
-You can run the bot by executing main.py.
+You can run the site by executing main.py.
 ```
 python3 main.py
 ```